lucazammataro/MEDIGUI-ConvNet/README.md

 ## MEDIGUI-ConvNet functions

-MEDIGUI-ConvNet functions are directly accessible (you do not need the GUI to use them) Import the module as an object:
+MEDIGUI-ConvNet functions are directly accessible (you do not need the GUI to use them).
+Import the module as an object:

 ```
 import medigui_convnet as medigui